 Notes 1 to 12 and the accompanying exhibits A, C, E, F, G and H and Schedule I are an integral part of these statements.

-English translation of the financial statements originally issued in Spanish, except for the inclusion of Note 12 in the English translation
+English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 12 in this English translation.